altmetric/reliable-queue/README.md

 $queue = new ReliableQueue('unique-worker-name', 'to-do-queue', $redis, $logger);

 foreach ($queue as $work) {
-    // Perform some action on $work
+    // Perform some action that has been pushed to to-do-queue }
-}
 ```